usnistgov/800-63-3/sp800-63b/sec10_usability.md

 #### 10.3.
 Summary of Usability Considerations

 [Table 10-1](#t10-1) summarizes the usability considerations for typical usage and intermittent events for each authenticator type.
 Many of the usability considerations for typical usage apply to most of the authenticator types, as demonstrated in the rows.
 The table highlights common and divergent usability characteristics across the authenticator types.
 Each column allows readers to easily identify the usability attributes to address for each authenticator.
-Depending on users’ goals and context of use, users may value certain usability attributes over others.
+Depending on users' goals and context of use, users may value certain usability attributes over others.
 Whenever possible, provide alternative authenticator types and allow users to choose between them.

-It is important to note that multi-factor authenticators (e.g., multi-factor OTP devices, multi-factor cryptographic software, and multi-factor cryptographic devices) also inherit their secondary factor’s usability considerations.
+It is important to note that multi-factor authenticators (e.g., multi-factor OTP devices, multi-factor cryptographic software, and multi-factor cryptographic devices) also inherit their secondary factor's usability considerations.
 As biometrics are only allowed as an activation factor in multi-factor authentication solutions, usability considerations for biometrics are not included in Table 10-1 and are discussed in section 10.4.

 <a name="t10-1"></a>